 SUMMARY: Mere dissatisfaction with the terms of a divorce or paternity settlement is not grounds for its modification, and the property distribution cannot be modified.
 For modifications of alimony or child support there have to be substantial changes in circumstances that are permanent, involuntary and unforeseeable.
 And modifications of time-sharing of child custody must also be in the interest of the child.
-If you want an honest appraisal of your modification case, please call me at (407) 260-6001 and schedule a free initial consultation.
+If you want an honest appraisal of your modification case, please call me at (407) 260-6001 and schedule an initial consultation.

 Property Distribution In Divorce

 SUMMARY: If a divorcing couple cannot come up with an agreement on property distribution, it will be decided in court.
 The judge will determine which asses are marital and which are individual, and the marital assets will be divided equally between the spouses.
 Assets and debts acquired before the marriage are individual and those acquired after the marriage are marital.
 Increases in the value of individual assets during the marriage are also divided equally.
 Divorcing spouses are not allowed to sell assets for a period before the filing up to the time the divorce has gone into effect.